cpatinof/RepData_PeerAssessment1/PA1_template.md

 ![](PA1_template_files/figure-html/plot2-1.png)

-The maximun number of average steps (across all days for each 5-minute interval) is 206.17 and corresponds to the 5-minute interval identified as 835.
+The maximun number of average steps (across all days for each 5-minute interval) is 206.17, and that value corresponds to the 5-minute interval identified as 835.

 ## Imputing missing values